 These easy Salmon Burgers, flavored with lemon and dill, are the perfect weeknight meal.
 Using simple ingredients, and with minimal prep, these delicious burgers are on the table in less than 30 minutes!

-We love burgers in this house.
+We love burgers in this house- beef burgers, sweet potato black bean burgers, mushrooms burgers.
+Give us a burger and we will devour it!
 They are one of those meals that are easy to prepare and have endless flavor combinations.

 Easy Salmon Burgers